Drowning tragedy: Dad who died saving child at Wellington's Seatoun Wharf identified as Valeliano Mita

-A father who drowned after successfully rescuing his child from the water at Seatoun Wharf has been identified.
+A father who drowned after successfully rescuing his child from the water at Seatoun Wharf couldn't swim, his wife says.

-Emergency services were called to Seatoun Wharf in the capital city's eastern suburbs at 8.35pm on Saturday.
+Wellington man Valeliano Mita rushed to his son's rescue in the harbour on Saturday despite not knowing how to swim.

-Police confirmed a boy had fallen into the water when his father leapt in after him.
+The 40-year-old leapt into the water after his son fell in the water.
+The boy was rescued by members of the public and Mita was taken to hospital in a critical condition.
+He died a short time later.

-The son was rescued by members of the public and was in hospital on Sunday afternoon.
+Mita's wife told the Herald she missed her husband, whose tragic act of heroism sparked emergency calls in the capital city's eastern suburbs about 8.35pm on Saturday.

-"He is expected to make a full recovery," a police spokeswoman said.
+Mita's son was expected to make a full recovery, a police spokeswoman said.

 READ MORE: